hslr-s/sun-panel-doc/docs/faq/faq.md

 ## Custom Footer Cannot Execute JavaScript (script tag) Code

 Due to framework security restrictions, this feature is not supported for now.
 It will be addressed in the future.
 Currently, you can achieve this functionality through [custom JS](../advanced/custom_js_css.md).

+## Docker version system monitoring cannot find the host's disk

+Mount the disk to the container's directory by using the mount option, for example: `-v /mnt/usb2-2:/sata1`.
+Here, `/mnt/usb2-2` is the host path, and `/sata1` is the mapped path, which can be named as you like.

+## Set as the browser homepage

+To set the project as the homepage when opening a new window, you can use a browser extension since the project currently doesn't have a browser plugin version.
+You can install an extension from the browser's extension market, such as `custom New Tab` or a similar one, and then set your navigation page address as the default homepage within the extension.
+Additionally, you can install the project address as an application in the browser, allowing you to place the website icon on the start bar and desktop for quick access.